TinfFoil/dit_ITloc_projecttemplate/FAQ.md

 I suggest to submit them long before the deadline (e.g., at least one week in advance).
-If I find that your file(s) is broken, I will notify you and you will have some days amend it ---always before the deadline.
+If I find that your file(s) is broken, I will notify you and you will have some time to amend it ---always before the deadline.

 **Note** This should be _exceptional_.
 I am happy to give you the chance to amend your submission, but (a) I expect to have to do it only for a handful of